7pace/timetracker-reporting-api-samplecode/README.md

 ## TimetrackerReportingClient usage

-This is a sample of the console application which connects to VSTS or On-premise version of Timetracker and returns all work items with time records for last 3 months.
+This is a sample of the console application which connects to DevOps (former VSTS) or DevOps Server (On-premise, former TFS) version of Timetracker and returns all work items with time records for last 3 months.
 Command line parameters:

-VSTS usage (token auth):
+DevOps usage (token auth):
 ```
 TimetrackerReportingClient.exe ServiceURI -t Token -c System.RemoteLinkCount,System.CommentCount,System.IterationLevel1 -x json
 ```